 Self-harm

-- To show you’re hurting inside when words don’t come
+- Show you’re hurting inside when words don’t come

 - Whatever the reason, it doesn’t make you “bad”.
 It means you’re hurting.